Type of Sarcoma: Synovial Sarcoma

 We all heard so many one-legged jokes there was no doubt in Bill’s mind what he was going to be for Halloween.
 He won the best Halloween costume for being a “peg-legged pirate!”

 In the months that followed, several different chemo treatments were tried to stop the spreading of the tumors in the lungs, to no avail.
 Bill passed away November 25, 2009, surrounded by family.

 Bill fought hard to beat the hand that was dealt to him.
 We encourage everyone to always get a second opinion and

 question everything.
 Our family and friends will continue to support Rein in Sarcoma to help find a cure for this terrible disease.

 As we reflect on this Father’s Day (2010), we remember how Bill would always finished our holiday newsletter joking about himself – “Once again Bill was an excellent husband, role model for the kids, and a pillar within the community.”
 We couldn’t agree more.
 Bill was a loving husband, dad, grand-father, son, brother and friend.

 He continues to be loved, appreciated and so greatly missed by his family and friends.

 The Clemens family have established an RIS Named Fund.
-To contribute, please select “Bill Clemens Fund” from the drop-down menu on our secure donation page.
+To contribute, please select “William Clemens Fund” from the drop-down menu on our secure donation page.